 This blog is no longer active.
 It documented our Litter Mobbing activities in Prospect Park's woods from May 2011 to May 2012.
+I gave it a year, hoping to spur a change in the Alliance's approach to looking after these woods, but that never happened.

 The litter and the cruising activities that generate it continue.
 The woods remain without an active or dedicated conserving presence.
 Exit Litter Mob, stage left.